JoelDankert/Shortcut/README.md

 pip install mouse
 ```

-install the shortcut.py file from the shortcut repository and run it
+Install the shortcut.py file from the shortcut repository and run it

 ## Usage